Flashcards in P5 Forces Deck (54):

 What is Newton's Second Law of Motion?

-• An object will accelerate if there is a resultant force acting on it
+• An object will accelerate if there is no resultant force acting on it

 • The acceleration of the object is:

 - Proportional to the resultant force acting on it

 a -> acceleration (m/s)

 Inertia is the tendency of an object to remain at rest or at a constant velocity is called inertia

 - The greater the inertial mass of an object, the more difficult it is to change its velocity